 The Ocean Course is a tough test of golf, and a noted championship course, in a magnificent setting.
-It was certainly worth coming so far to play.
-But it is not a course I would play over and over.
-Good but perhaps not great was my assessment...
+There are sea views from everywhere!

 Kiawah Island Resort is located 33 miles from Charleston airport in South Carolina, 110 miles from Hilton Head (Harbour Town), 119 miles from Myrtle Beach, 159 miles from Augusta Georgia, and 246miles from Pinehurst, Nth Carolina.